-Volkswagen e-up! practicality & boot space
+Volkswagen e-up!
+(2019-2022) boot space & seating

 |Boot volume (seats up/down)

 Volkswagen e-up! interior space, storage & comfort

 The e-up! is a small car, but as small cars go, it’s far from impractical.
-There are few places for odds and ends inside, with a deep cubby ahead of the gearlever that doubles as a cupholder for large drinks bottles.
+There are a few places for odds and ends inside, with a deep cubby ahead of the gearlever that doubles as a cupholder for large drinks bottles.
 The door bins aren’t huge, but they remain useful for wallets, parking tickets and the like.

-Thanks to the tall roofline there’s enough space in the rear for adults to sit relatively comfortably on shorter journeys.
+Thanks to the tall roofline, there’s enough space in the rear for adults to sit relatively comfortably on shorter journeys.
 The fact the e-up! is five-door only helps when getting in and out, and should improve access for those wanting to fit child seats in the back.
 There are ISOFIX mounts on the outer seats, too.

 While the e-up!’s 250-litre boot isn’t huge, it’s officially only a litre smaller than the petrol car’s – and you’ll never notice that in day-to-day running.
-Unless you need to carry the charge cables around with you, that is, as the dedicated storage tray at the base of the boot is tiny and only really big enough for one of the two leads provided.
-There’s no movable boot floor unless you spec it as an option, either.
+Unless you need to carry the charging cables around with you, that is, as the dedicated storage tray at the base of the boot is tiny and only really big enough for one of the two leads provided.
+There’s no movable boot floor unless you specify it as an option, either.

 If you want to carry people and luggage on a regular basis, then, you’re better off considering one of the e-up!’s supermini rivals.
 The latest Renault ZOE is a particularly adept family car – with a generous 338-litre boot and space for three in the rear.
 For running to and from the office or the shops, however, the e-up!’s modest footprint should suffice for most buyers.